 Variations

-Since baklava is loved and made in many countries, it won't be a surprise that there's many different variations out there.
-Greek baklava recipes usually use about 2 tablespoon honey in the syrup and Lebanese baklava recipes call for orange blossom water or rosewater.
+Since baklava is loved and made in many countries, it won’t be a surprise that there’s many different variations out there.
+Greek baklava recipes usually use about 2 tbsp honey in the syrup and Lebanese baklava recipes call for orange blossom water or rosewater.
 Turkish baklava recipes, like the one we have here, normally go for simple syrup with just a bit of lemon juice.

 As for the nuts, in addition to walnuts, you can use unsalted pistachios.
 Pistachios and walnuts are the classic fillings for baklava.
 If you're feeling adventurous, you can also use cashews or hazelnuts.
 They're not traditional, but I'm sure they'll be tasty.